From 25 October 2021 Transport for London (TfL) has expanded the central London ultra low emission zone (ULEZ).

 Anyone who drives in Hackney should check to see if their vehicle is compliant with ULEZ emissions standards.

-Take a look to see what the ULEZ expansion will mean for you, your business, your visitors or your customers.
+Take a look to see what the ULEZ expansion means for you, your business, your visitors or your customers.

 The Mayor of London has introduced scrappage schemes to enable small businesses, charities and Londoners who are disabled or on low incomes to prepare for the arrival of the ULEZ.

-Throughout TfL’s ULEZ expansion the Council will continue to promote and support sustainable and active travel such as walking, cycling and using public transport over the use of a private vehicle.
+The Council continues to promote and support sustainable and active travel such as walking, cycling and using public transport over the use of a private vehicle.

-The Council currently offers the following in support of cleaner and healthier travel alternatives:
+We currently offer the following in support of cleaner and healthier travel alternatives:

 - cycle training